paypal/skipto/README.md

 * `buttonTop`: Adjustment to the top position of the button
 * `buttonLeft`: Adjustment to the left position of the button

-You may have different requirements for your web site and include other heading levels as well as ARIA landmarks.
+### Example Settings

-You will need to provide a JSON object containing the necessary configuration parameters.
-This may look like the following:
+If have different requirements for your web site and include other heading levels as well as ARIA landmarks, you will need to provide a JSON object containing the necessary configuration parameters.
+The following is a sample configuration:

 ```html
     <script>